 We know that choosing a major is a big decision that can help determine your future.
 At UWM, you don’t have to make that decision alone.
-Advisors who specialize in working with undecided students will help you explore your options and guide you toward a successful declaration of major late in your freshman year or early in your sophomore year.
-They’ll also make sure that the classes you take while deciding on a major count toward your degree after you’ve made your decision.
+Academic Advisors in our Pathway Advising office who specialize in working with undecided students will help you explore your options and guide you to a successful declaration of major late in your first year or early in your sophomore year.
+They’ll also make sure that the classes you take while deciding on a major count toward your degree.

-The process starts at orientation, when students can choose from six exploratory pathways called Metamajors that allow them to explore multiple majors that share a general academic theme.
-Advisors will help you pick classes that fit that theme, making sure you get a good understanding of your options while satisfying requirements for a degree.
+The process starts at orientation, when students can choose from six exploratory pathways called “metamajors” that allow them to explore multiple majors that share a general academic theme.
+Academic Advisors in our Pathway Advising office will help you pick classes that fit that theme, making sure you get a good understanding of your options while satisfying requirements for a degree.

-Undecided students are strongly encouraged to utilize UWM’s Career Planning & Resource Center.
+Undecided students are strongly encouraged to use UWM’s Career Planning & Resource Center.
 Throughout your college career, CPaRC can help you!
 They provide guidance for students exploring majors.
-They offer assistance in interview preparation and the job search process.
-And, students can have their resume and cover letter critiqued and reviewed.
+They offer assistance in interview preparation and the job search process, and will review and critique your resume and cover letter.
 Mock interviews, career fairs, internship postings, and self-assessments are just a few of the services they offer.

 Did you know?

-Majors in this pathway typically lead to careers in traditional arts settings, social and multi-media, entertainment, and supporting expression of ideas and information for government, business, and other organizations.
+Majors in this pathway typically lead to careers in traditional arts settings; social media and multi-media; entertainment; and in the expression of ideas and information for government, business, and other organizations.

 Overlapping Career Cruising Clusters: Arts, A/V Technology & Communications

-Majors in this pathway typically lead to careers supporting operations, promotion, administration, finance, and information/technology in local or global education, government, non-profit, and business settings.
+Majors typically lead to careers supporting operations, promotion, administration, finance, and information/technology in business, local or global education, government, and non-profit organizations.

 Overlapping Career Cruising Clusters: Business Management & Administration; Finance; Government & Public Administration; Transportation, Distribution & Logistics.

-Majors in this pathway typically lead to careers supporting exploration, business, and development in fields of science, research, engineering, manufacturing or technology.
+Majors in this pathway typically lead to careers supporting exploration, business, and development in science, research, engineering, manufacturing, or technology.

 Overlapping Career Cruising Clusters: Science, Technology, Engineering & Math; Manufacturing; Transportation, Distribution & Logistics; Information Technology; Architecture & Construction

-Majors in this pathway lead to careers in the healthcare or health education, research and development, providing business/administrative support, management, or direct patient care.
+Majors in this pathway lead to careers in healthcare or health education; research and development; business/administrative support; management; or direct patient care.

 Overlapping Career Cruising Clusters: Health Sciences; Science, Technology, Engineering & Math; Human Services

-Majors in this pathway typically lead to careers providing global/cultural perspective, communication, media, language, diversity, writing, critical thinking and/or leadership support in government, education, non-profit or business organizations.
+Majors in this pathway typically lead to careers providing global/cultural perspectives, communication, media, language, diversity, writing, critical thinking and/or leadership support in government, education, non-profit, or business organizations.